Clozapine: History

 In December 2002, clozapine was approved in the US for people with schizophrenia or schizoaffective disorder judged to be at chronic risk for suicidal behavior.
 In 2005, the FDA approved criteria to allow reduced blood monitoring frequency.
 In 2015, the individual manufacturer Patient Registries were consolidated by request of the FDA into a single shared patient registry called The Clozapine Risk Evaluation and Mitigation Strategy (REMS) Registry.
 As of 24 February 2025, the FDA no longer requires participation in the Clozapine REMS, but blood monitoring is still recommended.
 Despite the demonstrated safety of the 2005 FDA monitoring requirements, which have lower neutrophil levels and do not include total white cell counts, international monitoring has not been standardized.

+Following a 2025 inquest into the death of 39-year-old William "Wim" Northcott, who had been diagnosed with autism, obsessive-compulsive disorder and schizophrenia, his family and medical experts have called for improved monitoring of clozapine.
+The coroner found Northcott's July 2021 cardiac arrest was caused by a combination of clozapine, fluoxetine, and amphetamine, alongside an undiagnosed enlarged heart.
+The inquest identified "various missed opportunities" in his physical health monitoring and noted that clinicians were unaware of Northcott's enlarged heart, which weighed 590 grams.
+In response, the Devon Partnership NHS Trust stated it would now ask additional "red-flag" questions about potential cardiac problems in its clozapine clinics.
+Furthermore, Northcott's sister, Kate Northcott Spall, successfully lobbied for the Medicines and Healthcare products Regulatory Agency (MHRA) to review the drug and collaborated with the Royal College of Psychiatrists to develop "Wim's Protocol," a safety initiative to guide safer clozapine monitoring practices.